How can we help?

 However, as part of the proposals for Peartree Hill, RWE is seeking to deliver a wide range of ecological enhancements and community assets.

-One of the key topics of feedback from the non-statutory consultation was about integration with existing public rights of way.
-We have tried to incorporate this feedback into the updated plans presented at statutory consultation.
+One of the key topics of feedback from the consultations was about integration with existing public rights of way.
+We have tried to incorporate this feedback into the updated plans submitted to the Planning Inspectorate.
+The updated plans for Peartree Hill Solar Farm includes over 12 km of new permissive paths to increase access to the countryside for the communities around the site.

 Will Peartree Solar Farm create noise once it is built?

-Baseline noise survey information from existing background levels will be utilised to understand the existing noise climate within the surrounding area.
-Noise sensitive receptor locations have been identified and agreed with East Riding of Yorkshire Council as part of the EIA Scoping.
+The Environmental Statement included a chapter on noise and vibration which provides details on the assessment of the potential noise and vibration effects arising from the construction, operation and decommissioning of the Peartree Hill Solar Farm.
+Baseline noise survey information from existing background levels have been taken to understand the existing noise climate within the surrounding area.
+Noise sensitive receptor locations (see ES Volume 3, Figure 12.3: Baseline Noise Monitoring Locations) were agreed with East Riding of Yorkshire Council as part of the EIA Scoping.

 Is battery storage safe?